 At Advanced Center for Orthopedics & Sports Medicine, our specialty-trained foot doctors and podiatrists are dedicated leaders who are committed to providing excellence in orthopedic care that is focused on you.

-As some of the most highly respected doctors and surgeons in the region, our fellowship-trained foot and ankle surgeon, Dr. Joseph A. Polio, and our podiatrist, Dr. Glenn Henning, along with our specialty-trained foot experts, Dr. Charles Milem, Dr. Keith Moore, Dr. Joseph L. Polio, Dr. Geoffrey Hulse, and Dr. Bryce Meredith, are committed to providing outstanding, patient-centered care to each of our patients at our clinic.
+As some of the most highly respected doctors and surgeons in the region, our fellowship-trained foot and ankle surgeon, Dr. Joseph A. Polio, and our podiatrist, Dr. Glenn Henning, along with our specialty-trained foot experts, Dr. Charles Milem, Dr. Keith Moore, Dr. William Martin, Dr. Joseph L. Polio, Dr. Geoffrey Hulse, and Dr. Bryce Meredith, are committed to providing outstanding, patient-centered care to each of our patients at our clinic.
 With years of experience and training in musculoskeletal care and podiatry, our foot doctors excel in thoroughly and accurately assessing, diagnosing, and treating orthopedic and podiatric foot injuries and conditions.
 They also offer a wide array of traditional treatment methods as well as state-of-the-art surgeries, including bunionectomy, fracture repair, and neurectomy.

 No matter what foot injury or condition is keeping you from enjoying an active life, you can count on our foot doctors to provide the compassionate, individualized care you need to get back on your feet.

 If you have been experiencing any of the following signs or symptoms for more than a few days, we recommend that you schedule an appointment with our foot specialists during our office hours.

 - A large bump on the side of your big toe

 - Ankle issues or ankle pain that radiates down into your foot